wesleyboar/wesleyb-sample-schoology/data/README.md

-# Schoology Autofill Project - Data
+# Schoology Autofill - Server Data

 This is static server-side data storage for the web services.